diogodutra/flight-delay-prediction/README.md

 The pipeline will be divided in 4 different files.

 ### 1st File - Download
 The departure data will be downloaded directly from the source as CSV files for replicability.
 The source are CSV files separated by months and are directly accessible by url.
-For this reason, the algorithm will dowload all of them separatedly and then append as illustrated below.
+For this reason, the algorithm will dowload all of them separatedly and then append them as illustrated below.

 ![](http://www.digdb.com/excel_add_ins/combine_append_tables_sheets_files/1.gif)
 ###### source: http://www.digdb.com/excel_add_ins/combine_append_tables_sheets_files/1.gif